ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The plugin now only interprets a key set as [array](../tutorials/arrays.md) if the parent contains the meta key `array`. _(René Schwaiger)_

+### Fcrypt

+- Improve handling of temporary files after encryption and decryption by trying to perform a manual copy if the call of `rename` fails.
+Tis problem might occur if `/tmp` is mounted to a another file system. _(Peter Nirschl)_

 ### KConfig

 - We implemented the methods that save a KeySet into a file with the KConfig Ini format. _(Dardan Haxhimustafa)_